-Domestic New Zealand operations were launched on 10 June 2009 and Jetstar now accounts for up to 20% share of the domestic market, with over 200 weekly return domestic flights on sale between Auckland, Christchurch, Dunedin, Wellington, Queenstown, Nelson, Napier, New Plymouth and Palmerston North.
+Domestic New Zealand operations were launched on 10 June 2009 with over 200 weekly return domestic flights on sale between Auckland, Christchurch, Dunedin, Wellington, Queenstown, Nelson, Napier, New Plymouth and Palmerston North.

-A fleet of 9 Airbus A320s and 5 Bombardier Q300s are based in New Zealand supporting Jetstar’s New Zealand domestic and international operations.
+In addition to eight Airbus A320, five Bombardier Q300s are based in New Zealand supporting Jetstar’s New Zealand domestic and international operations.
 (Q300s are operated by Eastern Australian Airlines for Jetstar Airways).